 We’ve been very pleased in the last few years to see that others in industry are starting to appreciate these safety advantages.
 In 2017, we contributed to a study published by Energy Response Solutions, one of the world’s leading consultancies on battery and fire safety.
 ERS concluded that “Vanadium flow battery systems offer significant safety advantages relative to li-ion in the areas of short-circuit fault, arc-flash / blast, “stranded” energy, fire suppression, and deflagration”.
 You can download the paper from ERS’s website.

 Of course, the way the safety of a particular product is characterized and regulated varies by jurisdiction.
 For many of our current installations the local fire and safety authorities have agreed with us and ERS’s view, allowing our batteries to be installed quickly and effectively without requiring extensive external safety equipment.
-In fact, the safety profile of our VFBs is so strong that they will soon be deployed in San Jacinto, California, providing resiliency against grid outages for the Soboba Fire Station.
+In fact, the safety profile of our VFBs is so strong that they have recently been delivered and are currently being installed and commissioned at a fire station near San Jacinto, California, providing resiliency against grid outages for the Soboba Fire Station.

 Are you evaluating an energy storage project where fire safety and reliability are key concerns?
-Contact us and our team will be happy to share more.
+If you’re thinking of installing a battery at your commercial or industrial facility, or if you’re thinking of adding storage to your renewable power generation project, contact us and our team will be happy to share more.